Panzer Grenadier series: Road to Dunkirk

-Road to Dunkirk British Expeditionary Force against the Germans in the spring and early summer of 1940.
+British Expeditionary Force against the Germans in the spring and early summer of 1940.
 There are 47 scenarios and 8 maps.

 Book Supplements

 Book Supplements are generally 64 pages of scenarios and historic background information and usually include additional counters.
 Some do include any maps and require other games to play the scenarios.

 Sinister Forces

-Sinister Forces adds Waffen SS and NKVD units to the series and is set on the Eastern Front.
+Adds Waffen SS and NKVD units to the series and is set on the Eastern Front.

 Fronte Russo

-Fronte Russo is designed by Ottavio Ricchi and Lorenzo Striuli, and covers the Italian Expeditionary Corps operations on the Eastern Front against the Soviet Union.
+Designed by Ottavio Ricchi and Lorenzo Striuli, and covers the Italian Expeditionary Corps operations on the Eastern Front against the Soviet Union.

 Jungle Fighting

-Jungle Fighting is a scenario-only book for use with Guadalcanal.
+A scenario-only book for use with Guadalcanal.
 It has 42 scenarios and another map printed on the back of the book.

 Arctic Front

-Arctic Front is a module that covers the Winter War between the Soviet Union and Finland.
-Modules are not playable by themselves -- Arctic Front requires Eastern Front for most of the scenarios.
+A module that covers the Winter War between the Soviet Union and Finland.
+(Modules are not playable by themselves — Arctic Front requires Eastern Front for most of the scenarios.)